- Type of qualification

 180 and 120-credit Master of Information Sciences options

-There are options to complete this programme as a three-semester 180-credit taught programme (includes an in-depth professional project) or a 120 credit research programme by thesis if you have the appropriate pre-requisites.
+There are options to complete this qualification as a 3-semester 180-credit taught qualification (includes an in-depth professional project) or a 120 credit research qualification by thesis if you have the appropriate pre-requisites.
 A research thesis is recommended if you wish to progress to a PhD.
 See the Entry requirements and Courses and planning tabs for more information on these options.

 A MInfSc is a good fit if you: